Available with:

 In Year 1 (Level 4), you’ll benefit from a shared curriculum with our Zoology degree, giving you a broad introduction to key scientific principles, such as ecology, biodiversity, genetic analysis, anatomy, research methods and, of course, animal behaviour.
 This common foundation equips you with a well-rounded understanding of the biological sciences.

-You will learn the essential concepts and skills that form the backbone of a degree in biological sciences.
-Through theory and practical sessions, this module will guide you through every level of biological organisation, from the smallest cellular structures to studying an introduction to animal behaviour and ecology.
-Throughout this module, you will develop academic, practical, and analytical skills that will support you through your studies in animal behaviour.
+In this module, you will learn the essential concepts and skills that form the backbone of a degree in biological sciences.
+Through theory and practical sessions this module will systematically guide you through every level of biological organisation, from the smallest cellular structures through to studying animal behaviour and ecology.
+Throughout this module you will develop academic, practical and analysis skills to support your career development as you advance your studies in the biological sciences.

-You will explore the fundamentals of scientific research, including how to develop research questions, work with relevant literature, understand basic statistical concepts and communicate research findings.
-Key biological topics, such as advanced physiology and genetics, will be covered, emphasising connecting theory to practical, hands-on experience.
-You will then focus on topics specific to your course, such as animal behaviour, husbandry and training.
+In this module, you will explore the fundamentals of scientific research, including how to develop research questions, work with relevant literature, understand basic statistical concepts and communicate research findings.
+Key biological topics, such as advanced physiology and genetics, will be covered, with an emphasis on connecting theory to practice.
+Subsequently, you will then focus on topics specific to your course, such as animal behaviour or microbiology.
+You will gain hands-on experience in laboratory techniques and data analysis, applying these methods to various practical activities.
+Overall this module will train you in the methodologies of scientific research while enhancing your knowledge of theory relevant to your course.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.